pankajwithgit/myRetail/README.md

 9. Run the project using 'mvn spring-boot:run' command.
 Tomcat would be started on 8080 port.

 ### __Play with APIs__
+Now that server is up and running, we can go to postman and start to play around with APIs.

 Get product Details